 The planting design zones the garden and creates different planting beds of different sizes with low, evergreen hedges to provide structure and a framework.

 We created two herbaceous borders with a specimen shrub (Amelanchier) to provide interest and cover the garden shed and added shrub planting closer to the fence line.
 Mature trees were planted for screening and existing trees moved to the front garden.
 All herbaceous plants were chosen to attract pollinators and to add to the feel of a ‘tamed’ wildflower garden.
+The planting palette starts very soft in spring with lime, blue and purple, turning into a more hot coloured border showing orange, purple/pink and yellow during summer.

 Installation and Planting: March 2020